Protocol adapters¶

 Protocol() is the registry key.
 Stream() owns the full request lifecycle for

-one protocol: validate the model, convert messages and tools, build SDK params,
+one protocol: validate the model, transform and convert the history, build SDK

-start a goroutine, and emit package events as the provider stream arrives.
+params, start a goroutine, and emit package events as the provider stream

 Registry dispatch¶